DeKalb’s VOICE contributes to our community by supporting educational and significant needs.

 When can I apply for a VOICE grant?

-The grant proposal deadline is October 31 and February 28 of each year.
+The grant proposal deadlines are October 31 and March 2nd.

 How do I apply?